Paul Whelan: Conviction and sentencing

-Campaign to release
+Campaign for release

 Family members said Whelan had been told that he had been arrested to be exchanged for a Russian prisoner in the United States, mentioning Konstantin Yaroshenko (who was released in return for American Trevor Reed), Viktor Bout, or Roman Seleznev.
 On July 27, 2022, it was announced that President Joe Biden had offered a trade for Whelan and WNBA player Brittney Griner, who was arrested in Russia in February on drug charges, in exchange for convicted arms dealer Viktor Bout, nicknamed "The Merchant of Death".
 The Russian side insisted on the additional release of Vadim Krasikov, an assassin serving a life sentence for murder in Germany.
+The Russian position was that Whelan was an agent and so required an exchange of comparable value such as Krasikov.
+Griner and Bout were, according to Russia's view, just considered criminals and so were of lesser value.
 After negotiations, only Griner was exchanged for Bout on December 8, 2022, as the Kremlin had refused to release Whelan and posed an ultimatum to the Biden administration of freeing Griner or no one.

 Whelan's brother David Whelan approved of the decision to "make the deal that was possible, rather than waiting for one that wasn't going to happen."

+On May 4, 2023, U.S. Ambassador to Russia Lynne Tracy visited Whelan in the remote Russian penal colony where he was being held.
+On August 16, 2023, Secretary of State Antony Blinken spoke with Whelan on the phone and told him to "keep the faith and we're doing everything we can to bring you home as soon as possible."
+On November 28, 2023, David Whelan discussed in an email to supporters that Paul had stated he was assaulted during his time at the camp; he was punched in the face by another inmate while working at a sewing table.
+Whelan's glasses were broken during the assault, which David speculated may have been motivated by "anti-American sentiment [which] is not uncommon among other prisoners."

+According to an inmate, Whelan received a lot of mail in prison, including a letter reportedly from Julian Assange.

+Release

+Whelan's attorney reported losing contact with Whelan in late July 2024.

+On August 1, 2024, Whelan was released as part of a prisoner exchange at Ankara Esenboğa Airport.
+David Whelan issued a statement thanking the press for persisting in covering his brother's story during the 2,043 days of his captivity.
+He asked his brother be allowed some privacy and declared his role as a spokesperson ended.
+The Whelan twins' sister Elizabeth appeared alongside President Joe Biden in the Oval Office that day and spoke to Paul Whelan as he and others released prepared to leave Ankara.
+Greeting Paul Whelan on the tarmac at Joint Base Andrews, Biden removed the American flag pin from his lapel and pinned it on Whelan's jacket.